xenacool/luawow/readme.md

 # Luawow
-Luawow is a 2.5D coding game designed as a first introduction to programming.
+Luawow is a 2.5D coding sandbox designed as a first introduction to programming.

-Players are capable of creating and manipulating elements by spending mana.

 # (Original template)Foxtrot